 No. 4: Seating diners before the table is cleared.

 No one wants to sit down to a mess.
 And nothing adds insult to injury like asking patrons to move their things while the table is cleaned.
-Establish a protocol between staff members where bussers wipe down tables entirely before giving the green light to the host stand that the next party can be seated.
+Establish a protocol between staff members where bussers wipe off tables entirely before giving the green light to the host stand that the next party can be seated.
 Cleanliness shouldn’t be an afterthought, and neither should your guests.

 No. 5: Clearing the table while guests are still eating.